oliver-giersch/hazptr/README.md

 When building the crate without the default-enabled `std` feature, it becomes possible to use its functionality in an `#[no_std] + alloc` environment, albeit with arguably worse ergonomics.
-In this configuration, the crate's public API additionally exposes the types `Global` and `Local`.
+In this configuration, the crate's public API additionally exposes the `Local` type.
 Additionally, instead of exporting the `Guarded` type, a different `LocalGuarded` type is exported, which contains an explicit reference to the thread local state.